grew-nlp/grew_doc/content/doc/clustering.md

 # Clustering

-There is a general clustering mechanism in **Grew** which can be used in several contexts to split a set of matchings produced by a request on a corpus in a some subsets (a partition) according to some criteria.
+There is a general clustering mechanism in **Grew** that can be used in various contexts to divide a set of matchings produced by a request on a corpus into a number of subsets (a partition) according to some criteria.

 ---

 ## Where it can be used?

  * In **Grew-match**, below the main textarea where the request is written, it is possible to describe either one or two clustering items
- * With the command line argument, in `grep` ou `count` modes, clustering can be perfomed.
-For details and examples, see [here for `grep`](../../usage/cli#with-clustering) and [here for `count`](../../usage/cli#example-with-multi-mode-one-request-and-a-key-clustering-of-the-output)
+ * With the command line argument, in `grep` or `count` mode, clustering can be performed.
+ Details and examples can be found [here for `grep`](../../usage/cli#with-clustering) and [here for `count`](../../usage/cli#example-with-multi-mode-one-request-and-a-key-clustering-of-the-output)
- * With the Python library **Grewpy**, in functions [`Corpus.count`](https://grew.fr/python/grewpy.html#grewpy.corpus.Corpus.count) and [`Corpus.search`](https://grew.fr/python/grewpy.html#grewpy.corpus.Corpus.search)
+ * Using Python library **Grewpy**, in the functions [`Corpus.count`](https://grew.fr/python/grewpy.html#grewpy.corpus.Corpus.count) and [`Corpus.search`](https://grew.fr/python/grewpy.html#grewpy.corpus.Corpus.search)

 ---

 ## Clustering with a key

 ### Clustering on a node feature
-With the clustering key `N.f`, the matchings are clustered following the value of the feature named `f` for the node `N` present in the (matching part of) main request.
+With the clustering key `N.f`, the matchings are clustered following the value of the feature named `f` for the node `N` present in the (matching part of the) main request.
-If for some matchings, the feature is not defined, a cluster is added with the value `__undefined__`.
+If the feature is not defined for some matchings, a cluster with the value `__undefined__` is added.

 #### Examples
   * List lemmas of auxiliaries in **UD_Polish-LFG** {{< tryit "http://universal.grew.fr/?corpus=UD_Polish-LFG@2.12&pattern=pattern { N [upos=AUX] }&clust1_key=N.lemma">}}